tuhiproject/tuhi/README.md

       listening mode and registration/listening was requested.
 In this case, the client should indicate to the user that the device needs to be registered first or switched to listening mode.

       If the error is -EACCES, the device is not registered with the daemon or incorrectly registered.
+This may happen when the device was registered with another host since the last connection.

+      The following other errnos may be sent by the daemon:
+      -EPROTO: the daemon has encountered a protocol error with the device.
+      -ETIME: timeout while communicating with the device.

+      These errnos indicate a bug in the daemon, and the client should display a message to that effect.

+  Signal: LiveStopped(i)
+      Sent when live mode is stopped.
+An argument of 0 indicates a successful termination, i.e. in response to the client calling StopLive().
+Otherwise, the argument is a negative errno indicating the type of error.

+      If the errno is -EAGAIN, the daemon has already enabled live mode on device on behalf of another client.
+In this case, this client should wait for the Live property to change and StartLive() once the property is set to False.

+      If the error is -EBADE, the device is not ready for live mode, most likely because it is in registration mode.
+In this case, the client should indicate to the user that the device needs to be registered first.

+      If the error is -EACCES, the device is not registered with the daemon or incorrectly registered.
 This may happen when the device was